vathsala-komanpally/Project3-GroceryMarket/README.md

 # Project3-GroceryMarket

+Worked on: React js, css and MongoDB.

 Project setup:

-FrontEnd: React
-BackEnd: MonoDBCompass

 Installation - clone this repo and open in VS code then open terminal